Text.Remove

 Examples

-The Text.Remove function is an invaluable tool when it comes to data cleansing.
-Consider a scenario where you’d like to remove a specific character, such as “o”, from a text string, “Rick de Groot”.
-This is achieved as follows:
+Consider a scenario where you’d like to remove a specific character, such as “o”, from the text string “Rick de Groot”.
+This can be achieved as follows:

 Text.Remove( "Rick de Groot", "o" ) // returns "Rick de grt"

-It’s important to note that the Text.Remove function is case sensitive.
-This results in different outcomes based on the casing of the input:
+It’s important to note that the Text.Remove function is case sensitive, resulting in different outcomes based on the casing of the input:

 Text.Remove( "Rick", "R" ) // Returns "ick"